luxonis/depthai-docs-website/troubleshooting.md

 order: 6
 ---

-### How do I disable the pre-installed startup demo on the RPi Compute Edition?
+### How can the startup demo on the RPi Compute Edition be disabled?

-The demo autostart file needs to be deleted:
+Delete the autostart file:

 ```
 rm /home/pi/.config/autostart/runai.desktop